motsmachines/2021/index.md

-## Mots/Machines-2021: Les machines ont-elles le sens de l’humour ?
+## Words/Machines-2021: Do machines have a sense of humor?

 ### Important Dates